dora-metrics/pelorus/docs/Development.md

 - check for the right version of python
 - set up a virtual environment
+- install required CLI tools such as helm, oc, tkn and ct (inside .venv/bin)
 - install dependencies
 - install the exporters package
 - set up git hooks for formatting and linting checks